 The process of disassociation from our mind and body will come naturally when we bring the light of awareness into our human experience.
 The more aware we become, the more present we are, and the more wisdom and insight we enlighten to about the reality of ourselves.
 It is difficult to immediately enlighten to the truth of Non-Self because we have many deep underlying layers of concepts, thoughts, and ideas we are unconscious of, which we must slowly uncover.
 Those layers make up the Ego we know, our sense of self, and it is because of this attachment that we experience all our sufferings and anxieties every day.
 However, just like peeling an onion, we can also peel back the layers of our Ego until we reveal the truth of Non-Self at the deepest core.

-Practicing mindfulness in such a way is very tricky because we are so habitually inclined to believe our thoughts to be real, and label them as good or bad, right or wrong.
+Practicing mindfulness in such a way is very tricky.
+Because we are so habitually inclined to believe our thoughts to be real.
+And label them as good or bad, right or wrong.
 When a thought arises that we are fat, ugly, useless, stupid, we believe it and then feel sad and depressed.
-Or a feeling will arise that we are smart, successful, the best, talented, lucky, and we believe it and feel arrogant and overconfident.
-What we should do instead is treat every thought equally, whether we perceive them as positive or negative, and simply observe them arise and pass away.
-Then we are not fooled by them, and over time, thoughts will no longer control our emotional states, and we can instead use the mind rather than being used by it.
+Or a feeling will arise that we are smart, successful, the best, talented, lucky.
+And we believe it and feel arrogant and overconfident.
+What we should do instead is to treat every thought equally.
+Whether we perceive them as positive or negative, and simply observe them arise and pass away.
+Then we are not fooled by them, and over time, thoughts will no longer control our emotional states.
+And we can instead use the mind rather than being used by it.

 How contemplating Non-Self has transformed my life

 I am also learning why it is important to be a good person and develop a wholesome and virtuous mind.
-If ultimately the mind and body is not our True Self, then it shouldn’t matter the state of mind we have.
-Although that may be true to an enlightened being, for those of us who have not peeled back all the layers of ignorance and attachment, it is easier to cultivate while experiencing joy and comfort than having to do so while under constant stress and fear.
-This is why we must live a wholesome and virtuous life, so that until our final breath as an unenlightened being, we can still enjoy the pleasures of the world and traverse the spiritual path in comfort and joy.
+If ultimately the mind and body are not our True Self.
+Then it shouldn’t matter the state of mind we have.
+Although that may be true to an enlightened being.
+For those of us who have not peeled back all the layers of ignorance and attachment.
+It is easier to cultivate while experiencing joy.
+And comfort than having to do so while under constant stress and fear.
+This is why we must live a wholesome and virtuous life.
+So that until our final breath as an unenlightened being.
+We can still enjoy the pleasures of the world and traverse the spiritual path in comfort and joy.

-One final tip I keep telling myself throughout my journey, that may also serve you in some way, is always to maintain a balanced mind and walk the middle path, free from extremities.
+One final tip I keep telling myself throughout my journey.
+That may also serve you in some way.
+It is always to maintain a balanced mind and walk the middle path, free from extremities.
 This means, to not attach to the world, but also to not detach from it.
-Not to be consumed by the thinking mind, but also not to resist it.
 A balanced mind is one that is experiencing life as the observer.
 The observer does not discriminate good and bad, right and wrong.
 It is aware of such discriminations, but it does not fixate on it.
 The observer does not act one way or the other, it observes action, but it doesn’t identify with the actions.
 Such a mind is pure, eternal, unchanging, empty, and all-encompassing.
 To develop such a mind is to return to our deathless nature, our original home, our True Self.